 Whether your holiday decorating style is traditional or anything but, these ideas will help you spice things up.
-From unexpected themes and surprising colors to eye-popping ornaments and vintage accents, here are the freshest ways to trim a Christmas tree.
+From unexpected themes and surprising colors to eye-popping ornaments and vintage accents, here are the freshest ways to decorate a Christmas tree.

 Eclectic Family Photo Christmas Tree

-On this festive family tree decorated by Anne Marie at White House Black Shutters, mini clothespins transform Polaroid inspired printouts into Christmas ornaments.
-While we're suckers for tinsel garland, we adore how the blogger ditched the old standby for blue shibori ribbon.
+On this festive family tree decorated by Anne Marie at White House Black Shutters, mini clothespins transform Polaroid-inspired printouts into Christmas ornaments.
+Even if you are a sucker for tinsel garland, you might admire how the blogger ditched the old standby for blue shibori ribbon.

 A few homey touches give this holiday tree by Sina at Happy Grey Lucky a Nordic twist.
 For starters, she didn't use garland.
 She also stuck with simple ornaments in both neutral and metallic tones.
 Instead of going with a traditional tree skirt, she placed her evergreen in a decorative basket.
 It just goes to show no matter how small your space is you can always get it spruced up for Christmas.

 04 of 33

 Candy Land Christmas Tree

 06 of 33

 DIY Paper Ornaments

-To make the double sided ball or snowflake ornaments, you'll need colorful scrapbooking paper and lever punches.
+To make the double-sided ball or snowflake ornaments, you'll need colorful scrapbooking paper and lever punches.
 The origami gemstones are neon card stock.

 While the white garland isn't homemade, it's a thrifty decorating hack worth stealing.
-We purchased the 32-foot plastic security chain online for less than $15.Continue to 8 of 34 below.
+You can find this 32-foot plastic security chain online for about $15.

-Pompom Christmas Ornaments
+Pom-Pom Christmas Ornaments

-Doctor Who Christmas Tree
+"Doctor Who" Christmas Tree

 Christmas is a fantastic time to celebrate the things you love.
-This galaxy inspired holiday tree by Lindsay at Shrimp Salad Circus does just that— The spectacular centerpiece is a nod to the blogger's favorite science fiction TV show, Doctor Who.
+This galaxy-inspired holiday tree by Lindsay at Shrimp Salad Circus does just that—the spectacular centerpiece is a nod to the blogger's favorite science fiction TV show, "Doctor Who."

 Lindsay used spray paint to change the color of her artificial green tree.
 Next, she painted a bunch of round ornaments with swirls of color.
 The tree topper is a paper party decoration.
 The finishing touch is the tiny TARDIS.Continue to 9 of 33 below.

 10 of 33

 Minimalist Christmas Tree

 Simple brass ornaments and real candles adorn this minimally decorated Christmas tree by Niki Brantmark at My Scandinavian Home.
 The blogger says while the candles are a beautiful touch before lighting make sure they're not near anything flammable including branches and other decorations.
-Also, never leave burning candles unattended, and in case of emergency, keep a fire extinguisher within easy reach.Continue to 12 of 34 below.
+Also, never leave burning candles unattended, and in case of emergency, keep a fire extinguisher within easy reach.

-Five Easy Steps
+Five Easy Steps to a Perfect Tree

 First, add twinkling lights—it doesn't matter if they're white or colorful.
 Next, fill gaps or holes between the branches with filler.
 Examples of the latter include frosted stems or floral sprays.
 Afterward, wrap garland or if you prefer ribbon around the tree starting at the top.
-Now you're ready for the most gratifying part— hang your ornaments.
-The last step is adding a tree skirt.Continue to 13 of 34 below.
+Now you're ready for the most gratifying part—hanging your ornaments.
+The last step is adding a tree skirt.

 Unicorn Christmas Tree Topper

 14 of 33

 15 of 33

 16 of 33

 17 of 33

 18 of 33

 19 of 33

 20 of 33

 21 of 33

-Less is More Christmas Tree
+Less Is More Christmas Tree

 The idea behind this Christmas tree decorated by Amy at Homey Oh My is less is more.
 The blogger kept the decorations to three different styles of ornaments.
 The result is a tree that oozes understated elegance.
 Notice the gift wrap?
-The blogger repurposed the discarded pages from her Stendig calendar.Continue to 23 of 34 below.
+The blogger repurposed the discarded pages from her Stendig calendar.

 White and Gold Christmas Tree

-A mix of white and metallic ornaments give this holiday tree by the ladies at the Crafting Chicks beautiful dimension by breaking up the greenery.
+A mix of white and metallic ornaments give this elegant holiday tree by the ladies at the Crafting Chicks beautiful dimension by breaking up the greenery.
 See the large gold snowflakes?
 The bloggers say they were perfect for filling all of the empty spots between branches.

 24 of 33

 25 of 33

 DIY Dinosaur Ornaments

 Tiny toys and miniature figures, which you can pick up for cheap at most dollar stores, make surprisingly adorable Christmas decorations.
-Case in point, this DIY dinosaur ornament by Kari at Life Prekarious.
-To make the teensy creature standout the blogger painted it a metallic shade of blue.
+Case in point, this DIY dinosaur ornament by Kari at Rad + the Rest.
+To make the teensy creature stand out, the blogger painted it a metallic shade of blue.

 27 of 33

 DIY Rose Gold Christmas Tree

 Break out the spray paint for this gorgeous rose gold Christmas tree project by Angie at Little Inspiration.
-Because her artificial tree was green, the first step was applying white primer.
+Because her artificial tree was green, the first step was applying a white primer.
 Afterward, it took 10 cans of rose gold spray paint to get the desired result.
-Next, for a stunningly modern effect, she sprinkled on inexpensive clear ornaments.
+Finally, for a stunningly modern effect, she sprinkled on inexpensive clear ornaments.

 29 of 33

-Ice Cream Themed Christmas Tree
+Ice Cream-Themed Christmas Tree

 If you love ice cream (and honestly who doesn't?) share your love for the frozen concoction with this sugary sweet Christmas tree idea by Krys at Melodrama.
-Her single scoop creations are crumbled tissue paper placed into authentic sugar cones and adorable ice cream cups.Continue to 31 of 34 below.
+Her single scoop creations are crumbled tissue paper placed into authentic sugar cones and adorable ice cream cups.

 31 of 33

 32 of 33

 33 of 33

 Turquoise and White Christmas Tree